unicitynetwork/android-wallet/README.md

 - Ensure stable Bluetooth connection
 - Review logcat for detailed error messages

+## Quick Start

+See [QUICK_START.md](QUICK_START.md) for a 5-minute guide to get the app running on your phones.

+## Production Readiness

+This is a proof-of-concept.
+See [PRODUCTION_CHECKLIST.md](PRODUCTION_CHECKLIST.md) for detailed requirements before production deployment.

 ## Contributing

-This is a proof-of-concept demonstration.
-For production use:
-1. Integrate actual Unicity SDK
-2. Implement proper error handling
-3. Add comprehensive testing
-4. Enhance security measures
-5. Optimize for battery usage
+We welcome contributions!
+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests for new functionality
+5. Submit a pull request

 ## License